snoball/PHP-OAuth2/README.md

 }
 ```

-call the OAuth client getAccessToken with the grantType you defined in the GRANT_TYPE constant, As following :
+Call the OAuth client getAccessToken with the grantType you defined in the GRANT_TYPE constant, As following :
 `$response = $client->getAccessToken(TOKEN_ENDPOINT, 'my_custom_grant_type', $params);`